agrison/fitbit-to-withings/README.md

 So my Fitbit Aria just died, and I ordered a Withings Body+.

-Sadly it seems that you can only import steps from a Fitbit account, it appears that weight is not a use case for them.
+Sadly it seems that you can only import steps from a Fitbit account, it appears that weight is not a valid use case.

 So I'm here, writing this small program to do it for me.